ubernostrum/django-registration/docs/faq.rst

     Not always.
-Any behavior controlled by an attribute on a class-based view can be changed by passing a different value for that attribute in the URLConf.
+Any behavior controlled by an attribute on a class-based view can be changed by passing a different value for that attribute in the URLconf.
 See `Django's class-based view documentation
     <https://docs.djangoproject.com/en/stable/topics/class-based-views/#simple-usage-in-your-urlconf>`_
     for examples of this.